• Shop

 • Champagne & crown corks

-The cork of a champagne bottle, like all corks, has an elongated, cylindrical shape at the beginning.
-The familiar mushroom shape...
+The cork of a Champagne bottle, like all corks, initially has an elongated, cylindrical shape.
+The well-known mushroom shape...

 • Cuvée

-Cuvée is a designation for the quality of the wine obtained from the very first, very gentle pressing of the grapes...
+Cuvée is a term for the quality of the wine obtained from the very first, very gentle pressing of the grapes...

 • Disgorging / dégorgement